- Why your own health plan?

 * If you have health worries, note these in your plan to discuss with your doctor.

 * If you have a long-term condition, you need a quick and simple plan to pass on to new medical staff at home or away.
 This says what they, or a passer-by, should do if a problem arises and lists sources of support.
 Could it save your life?
-I carry a summary medical card with me, always!
+I carry a summary medical card on me, always!

 4. Want to take next steps in your planning?